madmax0404/kaggle-lux-deepseek/README.md

 These challenges make the problem notably complex, typically tackled with specialized RL agents or heuristic algorithms.
 Our project pushes the envelope by attempting to handle this complexity with a generalist LLM agent.

 ## Approach & Methodology
-Generally, past solutions use custom neural networks (e.g. CNNs or MLPs) tailored to game state features.
+Generally, existing solutions use custom neural networks (e.g. CNNs or MLPs) tailored to game state features.
 In contrast, this project uses an LLM-based agent, which required careful problem re-formulation and training strategy.

 The process can be divided into a few major steps:
 * **Proof-of-Concept Verification**: First, I needed to verify if LLMs could play such complex games.
 We tested game-playing with models like GPT-4o and DeepSeek-R1 for web browsers, using prompt engineering, and confirmed that it's indeed feasible.